How Toku became the AI's answer for stablecoin payroll

 The pipeline composition: majority-organic, named-domain B2B

-On the conversion side we're keeping absolute numbers private.
-Those are Toku's competitive intel.
-What we will share is the shape.
+If you're shopping for a B2B marketing agency, this is the section to scrutinize.
+On the conversion side we're keeping absolute numbers private (Toku's competitive intel).
+The shape is what we'll share.
 The majority of tracked B2B meetings booked over the last several weeks were first-touched by organic search or an AI surface.
 Not paid.
 Not outbound.
 Not partnerships.

 The breakdown:

-• Roughly 56% of first-touch attribution came from Google organic search
+• Roughly 60%+ from Google organic search (the dominant channel)

-• Roughly 33% came in via direct or branded navigation (the spillover signal)
+• Roughly 25% from direct or branded navigation (the spillover signal of AI citations landing)

-• The remaining ~11% split across Twitter/Grok-era social referrals, Brave Search, and crypto-ecosystem partner referrals
+• The rest from Twitter/Grok-era social referrals, Brave Search, and crypto-ecosystem partner referrals (one lead first found Toku via a Grok-era Twitter post before returning to book directly)

 What made this different